Weird and Unique Job Interview Questions

 Behavioral Job Interview Questions

-Simply, behavioral interview questions ask how the candidate handled similar situations in the past.
+Behavioral interview questions ask how the candidate handled similar situations in the past.
 They don't ask a candidate to look into a crystal ball and predict their future behavior.
-Sarikas suggests the following questions as general, basic behavioral job interview questions.
-(Additional suggested behavioral job interview questions follow.)
+Sarikas suggests the following questions as general, basic behavioral job interview questions:

 - Describe a situation when you took a risk professionally.
 What was the outcome?